Kinetic/kinetic-protocol/README.md

 Error Cases:

+If the command does not start or is terminated early, the status will be reflect that error.

+If the request completed but some operations encountered errors, the message will be `NESTED_OPERATION_ERRORS`.

+If all operations and nested P2P Operations within the top-level operation are successful, the `Status.code` in the `Command` message will be `SUCCESS`.

 For each P2POperation, if any of it's nested operations fail, then it will have the flag `allChildOperationsSucceeded` set to false.
 Otherwise, that flag will be set to true.

-If all operations and nested P2P Operations within the top-level operation are successful, the `Status.code` in the `Command` message will be `SUCCESS`.
-If the request completed but some errors occurred, the message will be `NESTED_OPERATION_ERRORS`.

 Any operation may fail for the same reason any `PUT` could fail.
 Operation's have their own `Status` message to report these failures.
 In addition to the failures observed by `PUT`, Operations may experience: